droidsolutions/docker-flow-letsencrypt/README.md

 This docker image uses certbot-auto, curl and cron to create and renew your Let’s Encrypt certificates.
 Through environment variables you set the domains certbot-auto should create certificates for, which e-mail is used by Let’s Encrypt when you lose the account and want to get it back, the cronjob starting times and the dns-name of [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy).

 When the image starts, the [certbot.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/certbot.sh) script runs and creates/renews the certificates and creates /etc/cron.d/renewcron.
-The script also runs [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) which combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file and uploads your cert via curl to your proxy.
+The script also runs [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) which combines the cert.pem, chain.pem and privkey.pem to a domainname.combined.pem file and uploads your cert via curl to your proxy or uses docker secrets when USE_SECRET env var is set.

 [renewAndSendToProxy.sh](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh) also calls certbot-auto renew because this script is run by default two times a day (03:00 and 15:00 UTC) via /etc/cron.d/renewcron.
 You can overwrite this behavior by changing CERTBOT_CRON_RENEW environment variable.
 This script also creates backups of the /etc/letsencrypt folder which are stored in /etc/letsencrypt/backup.
 Don't worry, the backup folder is excluded from the tar command.